Uepaa-AG/p2pkit-quickstart-ios/README.md

 2: Add dependencies
 * Click on Targets -> your app name -> and then the 'Build Phases' tab
 * Expand 'Link Binary With Libraries' and make sure P2PKit.framework is in the list, if not then add it!
-* Click the + button and add the additional dependencies mentioned above:
+* Click the + button and add the additional dependencies mentioned below:
  * CoreBluetooth.framework
  * CoreLocation.framework
  * libicucore.dylib